Protests flare near Paris after 17-year-old shot dead during police traffic stop - KTVZ

 Protests flare near Paris after 17-year-old shot dead during police traffic stop

-By Mylene Loubiere-Anderson, Saskya Vandoorne, Alex Stambaugh, Oliver Briscoe and Helen Regan, CNN
+By Saskya Vandoorne, Alex Stambaugh, Oliver Briscoe, Helen Regan and Xiaofei Xu, CNN

 Paris (CNN) — French authorities appealed for calm Wednesday after a night of violent protests in several suburbs of Paris sparked by the death of a 17-year-old boy who was allegedly shot dead by police during a traffic stop.